Work through Local SEO Photo Shot List for Small Businesses

 This is the kind of useful, low-friction asset that can rank well, earn shares, and support local-SEO positioning without pretending to be a magic trick.

 Treat Local SEO Photo Shot List for Small Businesses as one operating piece, not a loose checklist.
-For small business owners and office managers improving local visibility teams, core profile photo types should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For small business owners and office managers improving local visibility teams, core profile photo types should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.